niteshpalcode/Backend_Assignment/README.md

 ## Weather_Info

-a Spring Boot application that offers a RESTful API for retrieving weather information based on a specific day and pincode.
+The Spring Boot application that offers a RESTful API for retrieving weather information based on a specific day and pincode.
+The Spring Boot application provides a user-friendly REST API that enables users to retrieve weather information by specifying a particular day and pincode.